reallyasi9/ZipStreams.jl/README.md

 end
 ```

-Because reading ZIP files from a file on disk is a common use case, a convenience
+Because reading ZIP files from an archive on disk is a common use case, a convenience
 method taking a file name argument is provided:

 ```julia